2023 Instructions for Form FTB 3534 Tax Information Authorization

 Taxpayer: It is your responsibility to revoke your TIA when you are no longer working with the authorized representative.

-Representatives: If you no longer represent an individual, it is your responsibility to revoke a TIA to ensure you do not receive confidential information you are not entitled to access.
+Representatives: If you no longer represent a taxpayer, it is your responsibility to revoke a TIA to ensure you do not receive confidential information you are not entitled to access.

 A fiduciary stands in the position of an individual and acts as the individual, not as a representative.
 To authorize an individual to receive confidential tax information on behalf of the individual, estate, or trust, the fiduciary must file form FTB 3534, and include supporting documents establishing the fiduciary’s authority, such as a certificate of trustee (as provided by Probate Code section 15603), court order, governing instrument, or letters issued by a court (as provided by Probate Code sections 2310 or 8405).
 If federal Form 56, Notice Concerning Fiduciary Relationship, is required to be filed with the Internal Revenue Service (IRS), attach a copy to form FTB 3534, with supporting documents.

 F. Termination (Death of Individual)

-When an individual dies and a death certificate is filed with us, or we are otherwise notified of their death, we will revoke the TIA relationship on file.
-A new TIA relationship may be established for the legal representative of the decedent and/or their estate.
+When an individual dies and a death certificate is filed with us, or we are otherwise notified of their death, we will revoke the TIA on file.
+A new TIA may be established for the legal representative of the decedent and/or their estate.
 The legal representative of the decedent or their estate, as established under the Probate Code, has authority to act on behalf of the decedent or their estate pursuant to a valid will, valid trust, Letters of Testamentary, Letters of Administration, court orders, or other documents establishing authority of the representative.
 The representative of the estate must get a federal employer identification number (FEIN) from the IRS to identify the estate in any filings.

 H. Incapacity or Incompetency